datasciencecampus/uk-parliament-stats/README.md

 Data used to build and test this project comes from Harvard Dataverse (https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/L4OAKN/W2SVMF&version=1.0).
 Due to the reliance of `R` for RDS files, we have converted this file to a CSV file ourselves and hosted on a server.

+TheyWorkForYou's data is free to use but as a charity, they always appreciate contributions to help keep their services going.
+If you find this code and data helpful, please consider [making a donation to MySociety](https://www.mysociety.org/donate/).

 ```Rauh, Christian; Schwalbach, Jan, 2020, "Corp_HouseOfCommons_V2.rds", The ParlSpeech V2 data set: Full-text corpora of 6.3 million parliamentary speeches in the key legislative chambers of nine representative democracies, https://doi.org/10.7910/DVN/L4OAKN/W2SVMF, Harvard Dataverse, V1```